NASA-NJU/FlyMon/simulations/README.md

     * `BeauCoup` tests original BeauCoup algorithm.
 * `test_xxx.py` are scripts to automate test measurement algorithms.

+> 🔔 For historical reasons, the Transformable Measurement Block (TBC) is referred to as Composable Measurement Unit (CMU).

 ## Get Started

 Below we show how to perform the test.
 Firstly, build the code.